1991mirec/kiwi/README.md

 Since I have two countries (source and destination) with full name I need to make two requests to get their respective IDs and then another two requests to get top airports with received country IDs.
 This is 4 requests.
 The task is saying that I need to return best price per source and destination airport.
 This made me do another 9 requests.
 I was trying to find better way but simply comma separate to and from airports would not give me all the combinations.
-And I didn t want to assume that if I will make output of 200 flights then all the combinations would be covered.
+And I didn`t want to assume that if I will make output of 200 flights then all the combinations would be covered.
 I am sure there would be cases where it would not be covered.
 I found param which said one for city.
 But there can be more than one airport per city and so our top three can be in single city and therefor I would not receive correct result.
 I did not find any other param to make such request in single request or at least less than 9 requests.
 For this reason I have received 429 too many requests error code from time to time.

+So worst case scenario is if I don`t have any country cached and any flights cached, which would be 13 requests made.
+If user keep switching countries I have to repeat all 13 requests over and over again. only if he reuses country or chooses same flight exactly I can reuse part of the cache or get everything from the cache

 ## Local Debugging